-The Community Arts Center of Cambria County will be holding a celebratory award dinner to honor the legacy of Dr. Rodney Eatman, SALLY FINK, & SALLY STEWART for their years of dedicated service to the Community Arts Center.
+The Community Arts Center of Cambria County will be holding a celebratory award dinner to honor the legacy of Mark Ed, Natalie Kurchak, Dan Helsel, and Rosie Sida for their years of dedicated service to the Community Arts Center.

 Celebrating a Legacy was established in 2015 with the retirement of the Community Arts Center’s long-term Executive Director, Rose Mary Hagadus.
 This event is CACCC’s way to show acknowledgement to a group of individuals who have made an impacting difference in the history of the Community Arts Center of Cambria County and the surrounding community.

-Celebrating a Legacy will be held at Sunnehanna Country Club, 1000 Sunnehanna Drive, Friday, October 1st beginning at 6:00 PM.
+Celebrating a Legacy will be held at Sunnehanna Country Club, 1000 Sunnehanna Drive, Friday, September 30th, with awards beginning at 6:00 PM.

 Special thank you to this year's Corporate Sponsor, Ameriserv Financial!

 Tickets are available for $45 for CACCC members, and $50 for non-members.
 Table Sponsorships are available for $500, which include 8 tickets, full page ad in playbill, listed as table sponsor in program, the Community Arts Center’s website, weekly Eblast, Facebook, LinkedIn and Twitter.

 To purchase tickets, give us a call at (814) 255-6515, or use the PayPal option below on this page!
 Please note, all online ticket purchases have a small surcharge included for processing fees.